stuartio/cli-request-control/README.md

 Usage: akamai akamai-request-control <command> <args> [options]

 Commands:
-  setup                  		Download of Request Control Cloudlet policyIds and groupIds list                			List current Request Control Cloudlet policy names show       					Get specific details for a policy name activate     					Activate a specified version for a policy download 						Download the raw policy rules for a specified policy version create-version 				Activate a specified version for a policy addRule 						Adds a new rule to a specified version for a policy modifyRule 					Modifies a rule to a specified version for a policy
+  setup                  		Download of Request Control Cloudlet policyIds and groupIds(Policies stored in ./cache/policies_IG.json) list                			List current Request Control Cloudlet policy names download 						Download the raw policy rules for a specified policy version create-version 				Activate a specified version for a policy add-rule						Adds a new rule to a specified version for a policy modify-rule					Modifies a rule to a specified version for a policy activate     					Activate a specified version for a policy

 Command options:
   --edgerc <config>    Config file                		   [file] [default: $HOME/.edgerc]